 You can play any fighting games with a given console’s default controller, but if you’re passionate about the genre then chances are you’ve thought about buying a fight stick – you know, just like many of the pros use.
 They’re not necessary for you to be proficient at a game, but they’re a lot easier on the hands.

-They also make a very satisfying clacking noise too, and they can be customised so that you have a wholly unique fight stick to be associated with.
+They also make a very satisfying clacking noise too, and they can be customised so that you have a wholly unique fight stick to bring to events that’ll intimidate your foes.
 Most fighting games appear on PS4 and so most fight sticks are made with the system in mind, but if you’re an avid fighting games fan then chances are you’ve realised this already!

 Mad Catz TE S+ EU for PS4